-With your YES vote, you will transfer the majority of the control and direction of the city from the Council to the citizens.
-Your YES vote will allow our City leaders to utilize a broader range of tools so that we can effectively manage growth within our City and proactively plan the nature/use of our undeveloped ETJ (Extraterritorial Jurisdiction).
+With your YES vote, you transferred the majority of the control and direction of the city from the Council to the citizens.
+Your YES vote allowed our City leaders to utilize a broader range of tools so that we could effectively manage growth within our City and proactively plan the nature/use of our undeveloped ETJ (Extraterritorial Jurisdiction).

-Enhanced Extraterritorial Jurisdiction (ETJ) Authority- The City Council shall have broader authority to proactively manage growth in our ETJ.
-As citizens of FOR, we will have a seat at the bargaining table to ensure that our +/- 2000 acres of ETJ retains the unique hometown look and feel we all enjoy today with ample green space, nature, and a respite from the urban sprawl that is quickly closing in on us from all directions.
-Under our current form of government, General Law, we have almost no control over what happens in the ETJ.
-(Section 2)
+Enhanced Extraterritorial Jurisdiction (ETJ) Authority- Local Government Codes gave the City Council broader authority to proactively manage growth in our ETJ.
+As citizens of FOR, it gave us a seat at the bargaining table to ensure that our +/- 2000 acres of ETJ retained the unique hometown look and feel we all enjoy today with ample green space, nature, and a respite from the urban sprawl that is quickly closing in on us from all directions.

 Save Fair Oaks Ranch